SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-eminaction/PROJECT_PRESENTATION.md

 - Input will always be a string
 - Vowels: a, e, i, o, u

-  # Step 1:
+  # Steps:

-  Download Vitest
+  ✅ Download Vitest
-  Write a barebones test (should pass)
+  ✅ Write a barebones test (should pass)
-  Write a test to test the word "Apple"
+  ✅ Write a test to test the word "Apple"
+  ✅ Write a test to test the word "Orange"
+  ✅ Write a test to test the word "Orange red"
+  ✅ Write a test to test the string "Adams family"
-  Write a test to test the string "Adam ate an apple"
+  ✅ Write a test to test the string "Emily ate an apple"